Last Updated on

 So which mattress should you buy?

-Here are the materials you will find inside ever Helix mattress:
+Here are the materials you will find inside Helix mattresses:

-- 2 inches of Helix Dynamic foam – This is a special type of foam designed to take on the best properties of both memory foam and latex foam.
+- Helix Dynamic foam – This is a special type of foam designed to take on the best properties of both memory foam and latex foam.
 It comfortably contours to your body but at the same time has a nice bounce to it.
+All six mattresses contain Helix Dynamic foam.

-- 2.5 inches of pocketed coils – individually wrapped coils improve the mattress’ ability to contour to your body and respond effectively to your body weight and sleeping position.
+- Pocketed coils – Individually wrapped coils improve the mattress’ ability to contour to your body and respond effectively to your body weight and sleeping position.
 Because the coils are not connected, each moves individually based on the amount of pressure on it.
 This eliminates pressure points, ensuring you don’t wake up with a sore back or shoulders.
+All Helix mattresses contain an 8″ layer of pocketed coils.

 Casper uses a much simpler, one-size-fits-all design.
-The Casper is an all-foam mattress with an overall thickness of 9.5 inches, compared to Helix’s 10.5-inch thickness.
+The Casper is an all-foam mattress with an overall thickness of 11 inches, compared to Helix’s 12-inch thickness.

-Here are the four layers that make up every Casper:
+Here are the four layers that make up the Casper mattress:

-In addition, Casper offers a Hybrid upgrade for an additional $200 that adds a layer of individually-wrapped innerspring coils plus firmer edge support.
+In addition, Casper offers a Hybrid upgrade that adds a layer of individually-wrapped innerspring coils plus firmer edge support.

 Comfort and Firmness